Bridging loans and Auction finance timelines

 Once the formal offer is issued and any conditions are in the process of being satisfied, the final stage is coordination between all parties: the lender, the lender’s solicitor, the borrower’s solicitor, and any other parties involved in the transaction.
 Funds need to be released, redemption statements and completion statements need to be agreed, and the practical mechanics of completion need to run without gaps.

 Small delays compound quickly at this stage.
 A document sitting unread, a solicitor waiting on a detail the borrower assumed had already been sent, an insurance requirement not picked up: individually these are minor administrative points.
 In a tight auction timetable with a contractually fixed completion date, they can cause genuine problems.
-Close communication between all parties in the final days is not optional.
+Close communication between all parties in the final days is essential.

 What the bridging cost actually looks like